Mehrier24/Incident-Analysis/README.md

 # Incident-Analysis
-Generated an Incident analysis report for a Multimedia Company affected DDOS attack using the NIST and CSF Framework
+Analysed a DDOS attack on a multimedia company with NIST Cybersecurity Framework to help create a better secuity posture.